-- Backcountry Trail: A trail on County-owned land that is more remote than central-area trails and that passes through open space of a more wild nature. - Neighborhood Trail: A trail that is generally used only by neighborhood residents who know about it and are not marked on trail maps nor signed by the County.
+- Backcountry Trail: A trail on County-owned land that is more remote than central-area trails and that passes through open space of a more wild nature. - Management Unit: Ecologically based management units that summarizes current conditions and past management activities in each unit. - Neighborhood Trail: A trail that is generally used only by neighborhood residents who know about it and are not marked on trail maps nor signed by the County.
 These trails are accessed through private yards or through pedestrian easements. - Pathway: A trail corridor within an urbanized area or a park that primarily provides access to and from housing, structures, and other developed areas.
 A pathway is usually, but need not be, paved. - Trail: A constructed, cleared corridor that travels through open space or parks.
 A trail may be, but usually is not, paved. - Trailhead: A formal, important access point to the trail network from which several trails and trail segments can be reached.
 A trailhead has an information kiosk with trail and natural resource information. - Trail Marker: A directional sign placed on the trail system at major trail junctions or at open space access points. - Trail System Entrance: The point of connection between the trail network and a road, sidewalk, or pathway.
 These locations are usually marked with a wooden trail entrance sign.